FLCAC-admin/uslci-content/docs/submission_handbook/02-how-to-publish-in-the-uslci.md

 Once the JSON-LD files are received by NREL, the Data Curator begins the Review phase of the data curation process.
 Upon culmination of the internal review, NREL will collaborate with you to reconcile issues identified in the internal dataset documentation review (i.e., metadata review). _It is important to note this process does not include a technical review of the inventory data._ Typically, the most significant tasks for publishing data in the US LCI are resolving the flow nomenclature and connectivity and completing the process metadata.
 This phase is specific to the dataset(s) being curated and NREL’s Data Curator will guide you through this process.

-Name all original Unit Processes that you submit to NREL according to the ILCD naming convention (see [Guidance on Data Compilation in openLCA](#guidance-data-compilation-openlca).
+Name all original Unit Processes and intermediate (i.e., product) flows that you submit to NREL according to the ILCD naming convention (see [Guidance on Data Compilation in openLCA](#guidance-data-compilation-openlca).
 The name should reflect the process or activity as follows: base name; treatment, routes, standards; production type, location type; quantitative flow properties.
 If you have modified or customized a unit process from a commercial database, NREL requests that you submit the process named exactly as it is in the original process with an indication (i.e., in the comment field) that it is a modified version of the original.
 For example, the comment for the modified ecoinvent process _“carbon dioxide liquid, at plant/RER U”_ might read: _‘adapted to reflect US average electricity grid.’_

 Elementary flow names must correspond directly to the impact method used in the Life Cycle Impact Assessment (LCIA).
 This protocol assures users that your dataset can connect your elementary flows to the associated LCIA method.
 Document LCIA methods used in the ‘Intended Application’ field of the Administrative Information tab in openLCA.
 If data being submitted have NOT been used in an LCIA, please use flows from the openLCA reference list.
 If you used SimaPro or GaBi modeling software and an impact method that is also provided for in the [openLCA suite of LCIA methods](https://www.openlca.org/download/), please run your inventory and impact results in openLCA and compare them to those obtained in SimaPro or GaBi to confirm that openLCA is reading flows correctly.